 1. Read, read, read, through “well written” cookbooks.

-We often neglect to realize that learning is done through reading books.
+Often times, we don’t realize that learning is done through reading books.

 In my school days, each class started with a book.
 A book written by another person just like you and me.
 The class would be centered around a book and by the end of the year, we read through its entirety and called ourselves educated on that subject.